 The fact that all manuscripts are reviewed through "Blind Double Review" has a direct influence on the publication quality.
-This process ensures confidentiality by objective and independent review.
+This process ensures confidentiality through objective and independent review.
 The review process at JIRTE is carried out on the principle of double-blind review.
 Neither the reviewers know and/or contact the authors directly, nor do the authors have any information related to the reviewers.
 The reviews and comments are conveyed through the journal management system.
-In this process, the reviewer views on the evaluation forms and full texts are assigned to the author(s) by the editor.
+In this process, the reviewer's views on the evaluation forms and full texts are assigned to the author(s) by the editor.
 Therefore, the reviewers doing review work for JIRTE are supposed to bear the ethical responsibilities listed below.
 Reviewers must;

-- In order to assist the editor in decision-making procedures, agree to review only those works in their subject of expertise and review the manuscript sent them fairly, objectively and on time.
+- In order to assist the editor in decision-making procedures, agree to review only those works in their subject of expertise and review the manuscript sent them fairly, objectively, and on time.

-- Fill in the relevant ‘Reviewer Evaluation Form’ and ensure that any information related to her/his (the reviewer) identity has not been reflected to the form.
+- Fill in the relevant ‘Reviewer Evaluation Form’ and ensure that any information related to her/his (the reviewer) identity has not been reflected in the form.
 Indicating her/his decision in respect of whether the manuscript should be accepted for publication or not along with the justification of this decision.

 - Review the manuscript objectively and only in terms of its content and ensure that nationality, gender, religious and political beliefs, and economic apprehension do not influence the review.

-- Rigorously review a manuscript in an unbiased and confidential manner and provide the relevant feedback to improve its quality.
+- Rigorously review a manuscript in an unbiased and confidential manner and provide relevant feedback to improve its quality.

 - Review only the content of a manuscript objectively.

-- Protect the privacy of information provided them by the editor or the author(s) and destroy the manuscript after the review processes.
+- Protect the privacy of information provided by the editor or the author(s) and destroy the manuscript after the review processes.

 - Inform the editor of the journal if they think that they encounter a problem that may harm the double-blind review process and decline to review the manuscript during the review process.

-- Dispose the manuscripts they have reviewed in accordance with the principle of confidentiality after the review process.
+- Dispose of the manuscripts they have reviewed in accordance with the principle of confidentiality after the review process.
 Reviewers can use the final versions of the manuscripts they have reviewed only after publication.

-- Be aware of the potential conflict of interests (financial, institutional, collaborative or those between the authors or related to other relationships), and warn the editor to withdraw the relevant manuscript from the review process.
+- Be aware of the potential conflict of interests (financial, institutional, collaborative, or those between the authors or related to other relationships), and warn the editor to withdraw the relevant manuscript from the review process.

 Ethical Responsibilities of the Publisher